Piripack/Analytics-and-Business-Intelligence/README.md

 Your report contains **excellent evidence of using various analytical tools**, such as **Excel, Python, and Tableau**, to extract useful insights from multiple datasets.
 You have provided numerous screengrabs to demonstrate the use of a range of **complex analytical techniques** in obtaining information from various data sources.
 The report is well-structured, formatted, and referenced.

-> ⚠️ Note: Results were placed in appendices, which are considered secondary/supporting material.
-Lecturers are not obliged to mark appendices, but in this case, **the benefit of the doubt was given**, and your appendices were fully marked.

 ---